 When Will I be Eligible?

 The staff of an airline are considered to be the pilots, on-board crew, engineers, and other staff working directly under the airliner name.
-If any of the employees of an airline go on strike and your booked flight is delayed or canceled for a certain amount of time, you are entitled to compensation.
+If any of the employees of an airline go on strike and your booked flight is delayed or cancelled for a certain amount of time, you are entitled to compensation.
 Strikes don’t occur often, but when they do, they can leave many passengers stranded without a direction to turn in.

 The delay or cancellation must reach certain criteria before you are made eligible for compensation.
 You must have a confirmed registration prior to the cancellation or delay.
-If the flight was delayed for more than three hours or canceled within 14 days of the scheduled departure, you might be eligible.
+If the flight was delayed for more than three hours or cancelled within 14 days of the scheduled departure, you might be eligible.
 As these are rule pertaining to the EU, your flight must have been departing from and landing in the EU.

 You might also be entitled to compensation if you ended up taking a replacement flight that was at a vastly different time than your original.
 If you were able to book a flight within a couple of hours of your first flight, you might not receive compensation for the original cancellation.